By Jurriaan Plesman BA (PSYCH) Post Grad Dip Clin Nutr

 In insulin resistance the body has problems metabolizing carbohydrates into biological energy called ATP.
 This energy is essential in the production of feel good neurotransmitters such as serotonin.
 Thus without that energy the person may tend to feel depressed.
 The unabsorbed carbohydrates are converted to, first, glycogen and then into fat cells.
 Thus we find that depressed people may be overweight AND depressed.
 They are not depressed because of obesity, but because of insulin resistance!!
 (MedicalNewsToday 8 Oct 2009) See also Hemat.

 If you want to help yourself losing weight consider taking COCONUT OIL (search web site for more information) as a supplement.
 (3-4 teaspoons a day).
 This stimulates the thyroid gland to secrete thyroxine – thereby increasing the metabolic rate, which will burn off excess calories.
 Another remedy that may improve symptoms of anorexia and bulimia may be the supplementation of inositol,, which helps in beating depression.
 Link (2004).
 J Potokar et al 781, Frank J Ayd 523.
 These remedies should also be accompanied with regular exercises.
 Thus depression is translated into feeling unattractive BECAUSE OF BEING OVERWEIGHT.
 So we seem to have a vicious circle of an eating disorder, whereby a person is trying desperately to lose weight (fighting a low self-esteem) and thereby even become more depressed.
+Besides insulin resistance itself can cause a person to have a low self-esteem as a result of excess secretion of stress hormones.

 The aim of therapy is to get the body to produce serotonin naturally without recourse to drugs and without gaining weight.
 This is a tall order, but it can be done if you are prepared to study some of the underlying nutritional biochemistry.
 The treatment is similar to treating depression.
 If thus far you have been using medication, it may take longer to recover from the depression (mood disorder), as time is required for a high protein diet to repair the damage done to receptors for neurotransmitters.
 Dr Nora Volkow.